 Kavanaugh, Ford hearing marked with hundreds of protesters around Capitol Hill

-As the dramatic hearing with Supreme Court nominee Brett Kavanaugh and Christine Blasey Ford, the woman who accused him of sexual assault, got underway, hundreds of protesters clashed on Capitol Hill.
+As the dramatic hearing with Supreme Court nominee Brett Kavanaugh and Christine Blasey Ford, the woman who accused him of sexual assault, got underway, hundreds of protesters clashed on Capitol Hill – shutting down roads.

-Demonstrators gathered outside the Dirksen Senate Office Building, where the hearing is being held.
+Demonstrators gathered outside the Dirksen Senate Office Building Thursday, where the hearing is being held.
 Some stood silently lining stairwells in the Senate building while others clogged elevators.

+By Thursday afternoon, protesters began gathering in the street on Capitol Hill, blocking the road.
+United States Capitol announced the closure of First St. NE between Constitution Ave.
+NE and East Capitol St. NE Thursday as additional officers gathered.

+Many female protesters wore teal, which has been designated as the color for sexual assault awareness and prevention.

-Holding signs that read, “We Believe Dr. Ford,” a few protesters also gathered outside the Supreme Court building Thursday morning beofre many departed for Dirksen.
+Holding signs that read, “We Believe Dr. Ford,” a few protesters also gathered outside the Supreme Court building Thursday morning.

-Many female protesters wore the color teal, which has been designated as the color for sexual assault awareness and prevention.

 Organizers behind the Women’s March planned a “direct action” Thursday morning in the Hart Senate Building in support of Ford, who is testifying about allegations that Kavanaugh assaulted her during a drunken high school party decades ago.